 Enjoy learning more about Amber and her I Love You Apple Cinnamon Muffins.
-You can see the whole line-up of bloggers, blogs, and muffin recipes for this year’s March Muffin Madness event here.
+Check out the whole line-up of bloggers, blogs, and muffin recipes for this year’s March Muffin Madness event.

 Those are the key facts about Amber’s blog for sure, but you also need to know that Amber is a true dear and The Tasty Alternative is always a great place to visit!
 Sit down with a mug of your favorite hot beverage while reading, learning and most of all, enjoying Amber’s “alternative” space.

 Amber’s warm, caring personality shines through with every post, whether she’s sharing a recipe that’s gluten free and “more free”; tips on a healthy lifestyle; or one of her comprehensive and inspiring posts on living green.